 - Health Secretary connects with NHS Wales staff

 In this section

 The scheme will support local community and environmental projects in areas affected by the disposal of waste to landfill.

 The amount of funding allocated to Welsh Government Main Expenditure Groups (MEGs) for 2017-18 is £15bn.Learn more »

 - Statistics & Research

-- Within this fall in the total FE/WBL/CL population, full-time learner numbers in FE changed little.
-Total local authority community learning fell by 11 per cent.
+- Within this fall in the total FE/WBL/CL population, full-time learner numbers in FE fell slightly but part-time numbers at FEIs declined by 21 per cent.
+Total local authority community learning fell by 32 per cent.